Depeche Mode: Music for the Masses (1987–1989)

-Violator and worldwide fame (1989–1991)
+Violator (1989–1990)

 In mid-1989, the band began recording in Milan with producer Flood and engineer François Kevorkian.
 The initial result of this session was the single "Personal Jesus".
 Prior to its release, a marketing campaign was launched with advertisements placed in the personals columns of UK regional newspapers with the words "Your own personal Jesus."
 Later, the ads included a phone number one could dial to hear the song.
 The resulting furore helped propel the single to number 13 on the UK charts, becoming one of their biggest sellers to date.
 In the United States, it was their first gold single and their first Top 40 hit since "People Are People", eventually becoming the biggest-selling 12-inch single in Warner Records' history up to that point.

-Released in January 1990, "Enjoy the Silence" reached number six in the UK (the first Top 10 hit in that country since "Master And Servant").
-A few months later it reached number eight in the U.S. and earned the band a second gold record, and it won Best British Single at the 1991 Brit Awards.
+Released in February 1990, "Enjoy the Silence" reached number six in the UK (the first Top 10 hit in that country since "Master And Servant").
+A few months later it reached number eight in the US and earned the band a second gold record, and it won Best British Single at the 1991 Brit Awards.
 To promote their new album, Violator, the band held an in-store autograph signing at Wherehouse Entertainment in Los Angeles.
 The event attracted approximately 20,000 fans and turned into a near riot.
 Some attendees were injured while being pressed against the store's glass by the crowd.
 As an apology to those injured, the band released a limited edition cassette tape to fans in Los Angeles, distributed through radio station KROQ (the sponsor of the Wherehouse event).

 Violator was the first Depeche Mode album to enter the Top 10 of the Billboard 200, reaching Number 7 and staying 74 weeks in the chart.
 It was certified triple platinum in America.
-Two more singles from the album — "Policy of Truth" and "World in My Eyes" — were hits in the UK, with the former also charting in the US.
+Two more singles from the album—"Policy of Truth" and "World in My Eyes"—were hits in the UK, with the former also charting in the US.

 The World Violation Tour saw the band play several stadium shows in the US.
 42,000 tickets were sold within four hours for a show at Giants Stadium, and 48,000 tickets were sold within half-an-hour of going on sale for a show at Dodger Stadium.
 An estimated 1.2 million fans saw this tour worldwide.